Trauma Informed Care in Nursing

 Touch can have an incredible impact on the patient who has experienced past trauma.
 Unwanted or inappropriate touch quite likely may have been a part of their traumatic experience.
 It can activate those traumatic memories and activate the re-traumatization cycle.
 Touch is also inevitable when it comes to the nurse/patient relationship.

-What the nurse can control is when the touch occurs.
+The nurse can control when the touch occurs.
 Touch should always be preceded by the nurse explaining what they are going to do and asking for the patient’s permission to touch them.
-Asking permission puts the ball in the patient’s court and empowers them as they are now given a choice and are in control of their body and space.
+Asking permission puts the ball in the patient’s court and empowers them, as they are now given a choice and are in control of their body and space.

-Permission to touch the patient should never be assumed; permission should be asked every time the nurse needs to touch the patient.
+Permission to touch the patient should never be assumed; permission should be asked whenever the nurse needs to feel the patient.

 Protect

-In many cases, patients who have experienced trauma experienced it at the hand of someone that they know.
-Many times, the patient will not be alone in their room; family and friends are often present.
+In many cases, patients who have experienced trauma experienced it at the hands of someone they know.
+The patient will often not be alone in their room; family and friends are often present.
 Patient advocacy has always been the primary role of the nurse.

-As part of being an advocate for the patient, the nurse should protect the privacy and safety of the patient.
-Asking those present in the room to leave prior to discussing the patient’s plan of care is a way to protect both privacy and safety.
-The patient may not feel safe asking visitors to leave their room especially if they may have been involved in the prior traumatic episode.
+As part of advocating for the patient, the nurse should protect the patient’s privacy and safety.
+Asking those in the room to leave before discussing the patient’s plan of care is a way to protect both privacy and protection.
+The patient may not feel safe asking visitors to leave their room, especially if they may have been involved in the prior traumatic episode.

 By asking visitors to leave, the nurse gives control back to the patient.
 In private, the nurse can ask who the patient is comfortable with remaining in the room.
 Once again, the patient is empowered.